thewoodfish/SamaritanDB/README.md

 ## Contract

 In our project, the `ink! contract` serves as the backbone of our decentralized data management system.
 It plays a pivotal role in ensuring the fulfillment of our operational objectives, empowering users to maintain control over their data.
-Please view the (source here)[https://github.com/algorealmInc/SamaritanDB-Contract].
+Please view the [source here](https://github.com/algorealmInc/SamaritanDB-Contract).

 ## Tic-Tac-Toe Integration

 As a testament to the capabilities of `ink!`, we've seamlessly integrated it with SamaritanDB in the development of a simple yet compelling Tic-Tac-Toe game.
-This demonstration showcases the robustness of `ink!` and its compatibility with SamaritanDB.
+This demonstration showcases the power of `ink!` and its compatibility with SamaritanDB.

 ### Explore the Code